 Can I take pictures?
 Yes.
 It is best to have a spectator take pictures while you are playing.
 Referees may also take photographs for your group.
 You may also consider renting a gun camera for $29.99 for two hours (there is only a limitied number of cameras that are available by reservation then first come, first serve).
 Gun cameras may be attached to a players barrel and film each game from the players perspective.
 The footage will be edited and a DVD of your games will be sent to your home.

 How do I check my group in?
-Arrive at least 45 minutes prior to your play time for check in, rentals, and orientation.
+Your reservation time is your start time, so be prepared to start then.
+For example, if your reservation is for 9:30am then that is when we start handing out equipment.
+If you've pre-paid and have all the waivers filled out you can arrive right at the start time, if you need to finalize payment or have people in your group that need to complete waivers on site you should plan on arriving a half hour before your start time.
 Proceed to the sales counter on your left when you arrive and speak to a group coordinator.
 The coordinator will collect your paperwork, hand wristbands out for the participants, and finalize payment.
 You will then be directed to rentals.

 What is the rental procedure?
-After handing in your waiver form, you will directed to the rental room.
+After check in, you will directed to the rental room.
 Our rental coordinator will provide a fully set-up rental marker and mask.
 This is where you can rent gloves, chest protector, or jumpsuit.
 Groups will be lined up on the silver line leading to the rental room.
 As each person gets their gear they will exit into the picnic area where orientation will commence once the whole group has arrived.

 Will I receive instruction?
-Referees will provide a safety orientation at the staging area to all players before any player may enter the fields.
+Our staff will provide a safety orientation at the staging area to all players before any player may enter the fields.
 Orientation will include field rules, fitting of equipment, how to play, and much more.
 For groups, your party pro will provide your orientation.

 How do games work?
 We have 6 playing fields that offer a variety of playing options.
 Please visit our “Fields” page to learn about the different types of playing fields.
 Referees will help guide players to available fields.
 Referees will assist players in playing with people of similar playing experience to ensure everyone has fun.
 For groups, games will be played on different fields throughout the day.
 Usually, groups play at a rate of 2 games per field, and then change fields.